snare/voltron/README.md

 Support
 -------

-`voltron` supports GDB version 7 and later, and recent LLDB versions.
+`voltron` is build primarily for LLDB, and also supports GDB version 7 and later.

 The following architectures are supported:
 * x86